 Dr Niall Mulchinock

 Dr. Niall Mulchinock’s primary research interests lie in the field of international relations, with a particular focus on how NATO has changed and adapted, as an international institution, to the new global security environment that emerged after the end of the Cold War.
-Having completed a BA in the Departments of History and Geography, and an MA in the Department of History, both at University College Cork between 2002 and 2006, Niall then undertook a PhD in the Department of Government, again at UCC, examining NATO’s involvement in the stabilisation of the Western Balkans since the disintegration of Yugoslavia at the beginning of the 1990s.
+Having completed a BA in the Departments of History and Geography, and an MA in the Department of History, both at University College Cork between 2002 and 2006, Niall then undertook a PhD in the Department of Government and Politics, again at UCC, examining NATO’s involvement in the stabilisation of the Western Balkans since the disintegration of Yugoslavia at the beginning of the 1990s.
 This was looked at from three different levels of analysis: NATO member state positions during the conflict/post conflict phases, NATO’s relationships with other international organisations during these periods and also the significant role played by the various NATO Secretaries-General during that time.
-Niall was supervised by Dr. Andrew Cottey, Senior Lecturer and Head within the Department of Government, University College Cork and completed his doctorate in 2012.
-He is a member of the PSAI, IISS, Atlantic Community, International Crisis Group and the Youth Atlantic Treaty Association.
-He is presently employed as a part-time lecturer within the Department of Government in UCC.
+He is a member of Atlantic Community, International Crisis Group, the International Institute for Strategic Studies, NATO Watch and the Political Studies Association of Ireland.
+He is currently employed as a part-time lecturer within the Department of Government and Politics in UCC.

 (a) Mulchinock Niall, NATO’s Response to the Disintegration of Yugoslavia and Its Wars of Secession, PATHS Conference, UCC, Ireland, 11th December 2007.